Discover the essence of this city

 FAQ

-Frequently Asked Questions About This City
+Frequently Asked Questions and Other Information About This City

 The number of days you should spend in Chiang Mai depends on your personal preferences, the time you have available, and the places you want to visit in and around the city.
 However, in order to properly explore Chiang Mai and enjoy its main attractions, I recommend spending at least 3 to 4 days there.